MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### Fixed issues

-- Fixed a bug that caused some memory leaks in the connector.
+- A bug that caused memory leaks in the connector was fixed.
-- Updated the Azure Service Bus version, which includes a bug fix for connector timeout issues.
+- Azure Service Bus version updated, which includes a bug fix for connector timeout issues.

 ## 1.5.402.0